AdobeDocs/experience-manager-cloud-service.en/help/edge/using.md

 ## Further reading {#further-reading}

-For more details see the following pages:
+For more details, see the following pages:

 * For details on how to get started with Edge Delivery see the [Build](https://www.hlx.live/docs/#build) section of the Edge delivery documentation.
 * To understand how to author and publish content by using Edge Delivery see the [Publish section](https://www.hlx.live/docs/authoring).